mwdata-science/website/content/conduct.md

 License and attribution
 -----------------------

+This text is adapted from [The Berlin Code of Conduct](https://berlincodeofconduct.org/).

 Berlin Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
 It is based on the [pdx.rb Code of Conduct](https://pdxruby.org/CONDUCT).